SRI-CSL/llvm2smt/README.md

 Acknowledgement:
 ==============

-The ocaml lex and yac that we built upon comes directly from:
+Our code builds upon an OCaml-based parser for LLVM written by Trevor
+Jim:

 https://github.com/tjim/smpcc/blob/master/compiler/

-which we diverged from around February 2015.
+We diverged from this repository around February 2015.